 A student who has been suspended from school is also suspended from participation in all extracurricular and athletic activities for the duration of the suspension.

-A student who is absent from school on a Friday before a Saturday event may be withheld from Saturday extracurricular or athletic activities at the sole discretion of the designated teacher, sponsor or coach.
+A student who is absent from school on a Friday before a Saturday event may be withheld from Saturday extracurricular or athletic activities at the sole discretion of the coach or administration.

 Travel